From the people who brought you Flight Through Entirety.

 The Doctor Who Exhibition at Longleat House ran for nearly thirty years, starting in 1974.
 Longleat House was also the site of the Twentieth Anniversary Event, which took place on the 3rd and 4th of April 1983.
 Fifty thousand people were expected to attend over the two days, but thirty-five thousand turned up on the first day.
 You can get your commemorative programme here.

-Simon introduces his theory that the 20th and 50th anniversaries both signal that start of some kind of decline in the show’s popularity in Flight Through Entirety’s second episode on The Day of the Doctor, Episode 249: It’s No Arc of Infinity.
+Simon introduces his theory that the 20th and 50th anniversaries both signal the start of some kind of decline in the show’s popularity in Flight Through Entirety’s second episode on The Day of the Doctor, Episode 249: It’s No Arc of Infinity.

 Flight Through Entirety commented on The Five Doctors in Episode 90: Great Balls of Commentary!, released on Sunday 16 October 2016.